 Check your online application frequently to monitor the status of your application.
-Please contact the Economics Program office directly with questions about an admission decision after your application is complete.
+Please contact the Environmental Management Program office directly with questions about an admission decision after your application is complete.

 The GRE (Graduate Record Exam) is not required for this graduate program.

 An official TOEFL score is required of international applicants.
-A minimum TOEFL score of 79 (internet-based) or 550 (paper-based) is required for consideration.
+A minimum TOEFL score of 90 (internet-based) or 575 (paper-based), or an IELTS score of 6.5 is required for consideration.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.